 On the plus side the handling benefits greatly from a kerb weight that's nearly 200kg lighter than rivals'; feeling light on its feet and giving little sensation that you’re in a bulky SUV - until you have to perform a low-speed manoeuvre, that is.

 What's the rest of the package like?

-You'll encounter the same pros and cons as the you do in the rest of the Stelvio range and Giulia Quadrifoglio.
+You'll encounter the same pros and cons as you do in the rest of the Stelvio range and Giulia Quadrifoglio.
 The interior is spacious, and the dashboard handsome, but the quality of some plastics and the infotainment system feels off the pace.
 And we were struggling to forgive that at £40,000...

 First thing's first: the Stelvio QF is great fun, but with more driven wheels and a stack more kerbweight it's not as much fun as a Giulia QF.
 That’s the obvious part out of the way.

 Buyers looking for an SUV and its added security of four-wheel drive might be more likely to be looking at something like a Macan Turbo S than the Stelvio's saloon cousin.
-And that being the case they might well be suckered by that headline 3.8sec 0-62mph figure and Alfa's assertion that the Stelvio can kick the Porsche's backside around any track.
+And with that being the case they might well be suckered by that headline 3.8sec 0-62mph figure and Alfa's assertion that the Stelvio can kick the Porsche's backside around any track.

 But there's more to buying cars, even fast cars, than that.
 The Porsche is a strong product in so many areas, not least desirability, and good as the Stelvio is, it probably doesn't have the all-round appeal of the Porsche.
 The Macan still feels the more polished product, offering a sturdier cabin and better refinement for everyday use.